girlnotfound/Task-Nest/README.md

 - JavaScript for the interactive elements and managing localStorage.

-- Bootstrap a popular tool that helps design responsive and attractive interfaces quickly.
-To make everything look neat and works well on different devices.
+- Bootstrap to improve user engagement and simplify the process of entering tasks.

 - jQuery UI to help with the drag and drop feature, allowing users to easily move tasks on the board.